mustafasaifee42/VR-Viz/README.md

 #### Interactive examples can be seen and explored [here.](https://vr-viz.netlify.com)

-The react component used to generate visualizations is `Visualization` with 2 props:
+The react component used to generate visualizations is `VRViz` with 2 props:
 * __scene__
 * __graph__